anthonymashford/azure-demo/README.md

 # azure-demo
-Azure tempaltes to be used for demonstrations
-No the most elegant of code, sorry!
+Azure templates to be used for demonstrations.
+Not the most elegant of code, sorry!